CAFapi/docker-versions-maven-plugin/README.md

 The project specific name can then be used in place of the actual Docker image name.

 ## Goals overview
+The `docker-versions` plugin has the following goals.

+- docker-versions:populate-project-registry
+- docker-versions:depopulate-project-registry
+- docker-versions:help

 ### populate-project-registry